guptakaran11/grasskode-website/content/post/drafts/borrowed-shoes.md

 A few weeks back, Aniket asked me if I wanted to write an introduction for his [new book](https://www.goodreads.com/book/show/40136028-the-borrowed-shoes).
 I did not have to think twice to know that I definitely wanted to write something.
 It had been a long time since I had something definite to write about and it was probably the first time I was writing for someone else.
 I was thrilled, to say the least.

 The piece did not come easy though.
 I wrote drafts and scrapped them all.
-Nothing was making sense as an introduction to a book I had a vague idea about.
+I had just a vague idea about the book and nothing was making sense as an introduction to it.
 The short burts of time that I was able to give to the project did not help as well.
 Slowly, after many discussions with Parul and various iterations, the write-up did start taking some shape.
 Here is the final draft.

 <hr />